/310x340/users/64d6fe73-ab46-4645-befa-f8b2e677a097/images/striped-bass-lake-havasu-city-2683.jpeg)

 Half-Day Fishing Charter (1–2 People) – $375 ($150 per additional person up to 6 max)

 Perfect for couples, solo anglers, or fishing buddies!
-Enjoy a private, guided 4-hour trip targeting Flathead Catfish and Striped Bass on scenic Lake Havasu.
+Enjoy a private, guided 4-hour trip targeting Striped Bass on scenic Lake Havasu.
 We’ll start by catching our live bait—bluegill—then head out for the big ones!
 Includes a licensed captain/guide, all fishing gear, bait, fuel, and fish cleaning.
 Just bring your Arizona fishing license and get ready for an unforgettable day on the water!

 Pick Your Date